dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/collecting_names_and_emails.md

 ![Adding custom name and email fields.](../images/name_email_4.png)

-Navigate to your project's Settings page, and click &ldquo;Show advanced settings.&rdquo; Select your custom fields from the dropdowns that appear.
+Navigate to your project's Settings page, and click "Show advanced settings."
+Select your custom fields from the dropdowns that appear.

 ![Replacing the default name and email fields.](../images/name_email_5.png)